aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 May 21, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-## Feature tests using a real database
+## Feature tests using a production database

-In this article I will show you how to use a real MySQL database server running in docker container to run your Laravel phpunit tests against.

 In the blog post [My Laravel Local Docker Services Configuration](https://aregsar.com/blog/2020/my-laravel-local-docker-services-configuration) I described how I use MySQL running in docker for local development.

+In this article I will show you how to use a MySQL test database server running in a docker container to run your Laravel phpunit tests against.

-For testing we will set up a separate MySQL server instance running in a separate testing docker container.
-This way our test database will be completely separate from our development database just like how we would run separate database servers for our test, staging and production environments.
+We will set up a separate MySQL server instance running in a separate docker container used for testing.
+This way our test database will be completely separate from our development database so that we can setup the test database with test data.

 To setup a new MySQL docker container we can duplicate the existing MySQL service in the docker compose file and just give it a different port mapping.
-So from our local host we can connect to the port mapped to the test database to run our feature tests.
+So when running our phpunit tests on our local host we can connect to the port mapped to the test database.

-> It is assumed that the Laravel application and tests are running on local host.

 Here is the docker compose file with the two MySQL services: